jerrens/Portfolio/PerformanceReviews/README.md

 >
 > ### Career Development Support:
 >
-> * **Automation Expertise**: Your manager suggests focusing on automation, a key strategic goal for the QNX test team.
+> * **Automation Expertise**: Your manager suggests focusing on automation, a key strategic goal for the test team.
 >   Leverage your knowledge across multiple teams to identify synergies and common automation opportunities.
 >
 > Overall your manager is impressed with your ability to handle challenges, stay focused, and deliver results despite the pandemic.
-> They acknowledge your technical skills, willingness to take on new tasks, and strong work ethic, all of which contributed significantly to QNX product delivery.
+> They acknowledge your technical skills, willingness to take on new tasks, and strong work ethic, all of which contributed significantly to product delivery.
 > They recognize you as a valuable asset who effectively supports team productivity through your willingness to help colleagues with IT solutions.

 </details>